 \section{Contextual risk factors}

-In our meta-analysis, we identified 10 contextual risk factors that augment or amplify \spasadj risks.
-These risk factors, which form the first component of our at-risk framework, include: three \factor{societal factors}, influenced by an \user's role in their society and culture; three \factor{relationship factors} that stem from who an \user knows or interacts with; and four \factor{personal circumstances} that depend on who an \user is or their personal or professional activities.
+In our meta-analysis, we identified 10 contextual risk factors that augmented or amplified \spasadj risks.
+These risk factors, which form the first component of our at-risk framework, include: three \factor{societal factors}, influenced by an \user's role in their society and culture; three \factor{relationship factors} stemming from who an \user knows or interacts with; and four \factor{personal circumstances} dependent on who an \user is or their personal or professional activities.
 We note some common attacks for each risk factor, but do not consider being the target of a digital attack alone a risk factor.
-Some risk factors are closely related to certain attackers (e.g., government attackers are common for \cf{legal or political}; intimate relations are common for \cf{relationship with the attacker}), though most risk factors could involve a variety of potential attackers.

 We capture the presence of these risk factors within the papers from our dataset in Table~\ref{tab:populations_to_factors}.
 A black circle (\fullcirc) indicates that we identified at least one prior study of an \group that reported risks related to that factor.
 We caution that the absence of a black circle for an \group in Table~\ref{tab:populations_to_factors} does \textbf{\emph{not}} imply that the risk factor is irrelevant to the population, only that it was not reported in our dataset.